 - Use curated pages for top transactional terms.
 If your search engine can handle it, you can build a custom experience for a search term that has a higher probability of leading to a sale.

-Fixing the on-site search experience can go a long way in improving your averages during the holidays.
+Fixing the on-site search experience can go a long way in improving your E-commerce conversion rates during the holiday season.

 Given that holiday traffic boost has a short shelf life, you need to optimize your campaigns to get people to act.
 Be deliberate about creating urgency: